-- Registering for one or more credits of dissertation, dissertation continuation, or internship - Doing "full-time" work on the dissertation or internship as defined by at least 24 hours a week or 720 hours per year - Receiving confirmation by the dissertation chair or internship supervisor that full-time work is being done.
+- · Registering for one or more credits of dissertation, dissertation continuation, or internship every semester until graduation. - Doing "full-time" work on the dissertation or internship as defined by at least 24 hours a week or 720 hours per year

+• Receiving confirmation by the dissertation chair or internship supervisor that full-time work is being done.